JosephLahiru/Online-Train-Ticket-Reservation/README.md

 ## Submission

-You should compress all your files into a zip (.zip) file and name like "project_&gt;group-number&lt;.zip".
+You should compress all your files into a zip (.zip) file and name like "project_&lt;group-number.zip&gt;".
 Submit it to LMS on or before 30-11-2020.